 needs to have read permissions.
 The appropriate credentials can be

-configured using Export and
+configured using Location profiles.

 When migrating applications across different cloud providers, including hybrid environments, K10 should have support for storage system snapshots on the originating side.